staticdeploy/mock-server/docs/recipes/mocking-a-graphql-server.md

 ## Mocking a graphql service

-To mock a graphql service you can use `sd-mock-server` in combination with [apollographql/graphql-tools](https://github.com/apollographql/graphql-tools) (which actually does the hard work of creating a graphql mock resolver from a graphql schema).
+To mock a graphql service you can use `mock-server` in combination with [apollographql/graphql-tools](https://github.com/apollographql/graphql-tools) (which actually does the hard work of creating a graphql mock resolver from a graphql schema).